agude/agude.github.io/_books/the_tainted_cup.md

 {{ this_book }} is (and this is going to sound crazy) a Holmesian detective story set in a bio-punk fantasy world inspired by imperial China, where Kaiju monsters leave the ocean every year to attack the empire's walls.
-It draws inspiration from stories like Sherlock Holmes, <cite>Attack on Titan</cite>,
-<cite>Pacific Rim</cite>, {{ botns }}, and surprisingly, local zoning
+It draws inspiration from Sherlock Holmes, <cite>Attack on Titan</cite>, <cite>Pacific Rim</cite>, {{ botns }}, and surprisingly, local zoning boards.[^zoning]
-boards.[^zoning]

 [^zoning]:
     Not joking!
 The author, Bennett, specifically mentions this in his afterwards, but it is also pretty obvious from the text itself, in which preservation boards act as an enabler of the larger conspiracy.

-The main characters are Dinios Kol, a new investigator, and his superior and partner, Ana Dolabra.
+The main characters are Dinios Kol, a new investigator, and his superior, Ana Dolabra.
 Kol is a dyslexic Watson with eidetic memory, while Dolabra is an over-stimulated, foul-mouthed Sherlock Holmes.
-They are called to solve the murder of an imperial engineer, leading them to uncover a deep conspiracy involving the landed gentry.
+They are called to solve the murder of an imperial engineer, leading them to uncover a deeper conspiracy.

 {{ this_book }}'s worldbuilding is fantastic, and unlike the last book I read,
 {{ house }}, it exists in service of the story.
 The world feels organic